Recently Diagnosed? What to Do After a New Diagnosis

 - Talk with our trusted medical experts about your unique situation.

-- Assemble a medical team comprised of top doctors and specialists-- a team who fits your specific needs.
+- Assemble a medical team of carefully vetted doctors and specialists who fit your specific needs.

 - Attend key appointments to make sure you get the most out of your consultation.